james-2142/pdf2kmz/README.md

        -k|--keep                         : keep temporary files
 ```

+## Running in parallel

+While pdf2kmz does not itself run in parallel (it is already very quick), if you have a large number of GeoPDF/GeoTIFs to convert then they can be processed simultaneously.

+On Windows use Mparallel and run:

+dir /b .\pdf\*.pdf | Mparallel.exe --stdin --pattern "python3 pdf2kmz.py -i .\pdf\{{0}}" --count=2

+On Linux we can use xargs:

+ls ./pdf/*.pdf | xargs -n 1 -P 2 -I {} python3 pdf2kmz.py -i ./pdf/{}

 ## Issues

 I've only tested this using Vicmap 20k products with my own Garmin eTrex 20x, your mileage may vary with other maps.